 Christmas Market in Haarlem

 With over 300 stands the traditional Christmas market in Haarlem is another magical place for you to find special handmade gifts or simply enjoy the sights, sounds, food and drinks!
 There is a Dickens orchestra in the centre, multiple free choirs in the local churches and even a Christmas ballet in the Bavokerk.

-Het Loo Palace
+Christmas events in the Netherlands: Het Loo Palace

 Christmas in Palace Het Loo

 The palace is also decorated with plants from the palace’s orangerie greenhouses and the tables are bedecked with damask, crystal, silver candelabras and fruit.
-In the palace grounds there is also an ice rink for skating and in the Coach Houses you can see carriages, sleds and cars used by the Oranjes.
+On the palace grounds there is also an ice rink for skating, and in the Coach Houses you can see carriages, sleds and cars used by the Oranjes.

-Christmas Events in Leiden
+Christmas events in the Netherlands: Leiden

 Floating Christmas Market

 Another Christmas market but the one in Leiden has the distinction of being the country’s only floating Christmas market.
-Featuring cozy chalets with gifts to be bought and of course tasty treats to be eaten, this is definitely a unique experience.
+Featuring cosy chalets with gifts to be bought and, of course, tasty treats to be eaten, this is definitely a unique experience.

 There’s also a light route you can follow to see the best of the Christmas lights and the culture festival features many different performances throughout the month all over the city.
 Check out the website for all the details on this very magical event!

 Royal Christmas Fair

 The town also has a Christmas parade on Wednesday and Saturday nights and there is also a fairytale forest, Santa’s village and Santa’s gift factory for kids.
 Definitely a little town packed with Christmas fun!
-Find out more about all these events here.

-Zwolle: Dutch Ice Sculpture Festival
+Christmas events in the Netherlands: Zwolle: Dutch Ice Sculpture Festival

 There you have it, more Christmas festivals and events than any one person could ever hope to see in a month and all within the little country of the Netherlands!
 If you visit any of these Christmas markets, events or festivals make sure you tag us on Instagram with @DutchReview and follow us! 😉